-HSGP funds used to support IJ #6 - Strengthen Emergency Communications Capabilities through Planning, Governance, Technology, and Equipment must comply with the SAFECOM Guidance on Emergency Communications Grants, as well as the John S. McCain National Defense Authorization Act for FY2019 (NDAA).
-Additional guidance may be found in 2 C.F.R. § 200.216 and FEMA Policy #405-143-1.
+HSGP funds used to support IJ #6 - Strengthen Emergency Communications Capabilities through Planning, Governance, Technology, and Equipment must comply with the SAFECOM Guidance on Emergency Communications Grants.

 Projects supporting this IJ must also align with the California Statewide Communication Interoperability Plan (CalSCIP).
 Alignment to the CalSCIP may be accomplished by identifying the project's link to a CalSCIP Goal, found in the Goals, Initiatives & Benefits Section of the CalSCIP.